aws/aws-cdk/packages/aws-cdk-lib/cx-api/FEATURE_FLAGS.md

 | 2.172.0 | `true` | `true` |

-### @aws-cdk/aws-route53-targets:useNewMethodForUserPoolDomainDnsName
+### @aws-cdk/aws-route53-targets:userPoolDomainNameMethodWithoutCustomResource

-*When enabled, use a new method for DNS Name of user pool domain target.* (fix)
+*When enabled, use a new method for DNS Name of user pool domain target without creating a custom resource.* (fix)

 When this feature flag is enabled, a new method will be used to get the DNS Name of the user pool domain target.
 The old method creates a custom resource internally, but the new method doesn't need a custom resource.